Spring-2021-CISC374/MVP-Making-a-millionaire/README.md

 More questions, random selection of questions, without repeating

-Investments
+Investments - Chris

 Powerups to be usable

-Track $$ and display it between rounds
+Track $$ and display it between rounds - Chris

 Game ending scene after X questions